Package 'spldv'

 method

-string.
+Character string.
 Only valid if vce = "ml".
 It indicates the algorithm used to compute the Hessian matrix of the RIS estimator.
-The defult is "bhhh".
+The default is "bhhh".

 R